 Commercial fishing related tourism is also named “pesca-tourism” in some regions.
 The term “pesca-tourism” is not consistently defined across Europe but can be said to cover: “activities conducted by commercial fishermen using their own fishing vessels.”
 Tourists are paying for a trip on the fishing vessel to see and/or take part in its fishing activities with various kinds of fishing gear (nets, lines..).
 The catch may be sold by the vessel owner.

-Recreational fishing related tourism can be sub-divided in many ways but for the purpose of this INI report we suggest these two categories:
+Recreational fishing related tourism can be sub-divided in many ways but for clarity we suggest these two categories:

 a) Recreational tourism fishing from a boat (charter boat or hired boat), and